Addiction stigma is an issue that affects many people, but especially those with mental health conditions and substance use disorders.

 Making Medically Assisted Detox Available for All

 Although other forms of substance abuse treatments can show promising results, medically assisted detoxification should be widely available.
-Not just for those who can, but those who want, and more importantly, medical detox should be available to those who need it.
+More importantly, medical detox should be available to those who need it and not just those who can get it.
 Health care professionals from physicians to hospital staff need to adequately receive comprehensive training to care for people with substance use disorders.
 Treating patients effectively, with dignity and compassion, can be the first step.

 The second step should be the assurance that the treating physician has a clear understanding and recognition of the brain changes that occur with substance abuse.
 Understanding that changes to the brain’s reward and judgment areas substantially influence factors beyond the individual’s control can help the physician effectively respond to patients’ behavior during treatment.

-But more importantly, every one of us deserves a fair chance of healing, a chance to be free of dependence on any substance.
-To achieve that goal, the best option is a medically assisted detox in a hospital by doctors, nurses, and, more importantly, without any pre-established judgment.
+But more importantly, every one of us deserves a fair chance of healing; A chance to be free of the chains of drug dependence.
+To achieve that goal, the best option is a medically assisted detox.
+The treatment should occur in a hospital by doctors, nurses, and, more importantly, without any pre-established judgment.

-Those who suffer from substance use disorders deserve the same kindness, respect, and medical care as those who seek help for other illnesses.
+Those suffering from substance use disorders deserve the same kindness, respect, and medical care as those seeking help for other illnesses.